 Thanks to the "Mother of Balboa Park," Kate Sessions, who suggested hiring a landscape architect in 1889, wild and cultivated gardens are an integral part of the park, featuring 350 species of trees.
 What Balboa Park would have looked like had she left it alone can be seen at Florida Canyon (between the main park and Morley Field, along Park Boulevard)—an arid landscape of sagebrush, cactus, and a few small trees.

 In addition, the captivating architecture of Balboa’s buildings, fountains, and courtyards gives the park an enchanted feel.
 Historic buildings dating from San Diego’s 1915 Panama–California International Exposition are strung along the park’s main east–west thoroughfare, El Prado, which leads from 6th Avenue eastward over the Cabrillo Bridge (formerly the Laurel Street Bridge), the park’s official gateway.
 If you’re a cinema fan, many of the buildings may be familiar—Orson Welles used exteriors of several Balboa Park buildings to represent the Xanadu estate of Charles Foster Kane in his 1941 classic, Citizen Kane.
-Prominent among them was the California Building, whose 200-foot tower, housing a 100-carillon bell that tolls the hour, is El Prado’s tallest structure.
+Prominent among them was the California Building, whose 200-foot tower, housing a 100-bell carillon that tolls the hour, is El Prado’s tallest structure.
 Missing from the black-and-white film, however, was the magnificent blue of its tiled dome shining in the sun.

 East of Plaza de Panama, El Prado becomes a pedestrian mall and ends at a footbridge that crosses over Park Boulevard, the park’s main north–south thoroughfare, to the perfectly tended Rose Garden, which has more than 2,000 rosebushes.
 In the adjacent Desert Garden, trails wind around cacti and succulents from around the world.
 Palm Canyon, north of the Spreckels Organ Pavilion, has more than 50 varieties of palms along a shady bridge.
 Pepper Grove, along Park Boulevard south of the museums, has lots of picnic tables as well as play equipment.